Ojhri Camp disaster

 The Ojhri Camp disaster (اوجھڑی کیمپ) took place on 10 April 1988.
-Ojhri Camp was a military storage center located in Rawalpindi Cantonment in Rawalpindi, Punjab Province of Pakistan.
+Ojhri Camp was a military storage center located in Rawalpindi City in Rawalpindi, Punjab Province of Pakistan.
 Following the disaster, then-Prime Minister Junejo ordered an inquiry into the events, culminating in President Zia-ul-Haq sacking him and dissolving Parliament.

 Events

 Camp Explosion

-On April 10, 1988, at about 10:30am, the camp which was used as an ammunition depot for Afghan mujahideen fighting against Soviet forces in Afghanistan, exploded, killing many in Rawalpindi and Islamabad as a result of rockets and other munitions expelled by the blast.
-At the time, the New York Times reported more than 93 dead and another 1,100 wounded; many believe that the toll was much higher.
+On April 10, 1988, at about 10:30 AM, the camp which was used as an ammunition depot for Afghan mujahideen fighting against Soviet forces in Afghanistan, exploded, killing many in Rawalpindi and Islamabad as a result of rockets and other munitions expelled by the blast.
+At the time, The New York Times reported more than 93 dead and another 1,100 wounded; many believe that the toll was much higher.
 A total of 10,000 tons of arms and ammunition were involved in the explosion.

 The initial blast was started by a small fire created by a box of Egyptian rockets which had been armed with fuses prior to shipment contrary to safety protocol.
 The rockets had been sent by the United States Central Intelligence Agency to the Pakistani Inter-Services Intelligence (ISI) for delivery to the mujahideen commanders as part of Operation Cyclone.
 There was an eight to ten minute delay between the start of the fire and the explosion.
 The previous year, a fire had been started by leaky white phosphorus grenades but was extinguished promptly, preventing an explosion.